 Asian Grilled Mackerel Fillet Bowl Collection 30/09/2019, Recipes

-Mackerel is a versatile fish with a unique flavor that works perfectly in Asian cooking.
+Mackerel is a versatile fish with a unique flavour that works perfectly in Asian cooking.
 If you like Buddha Bowls, you’ll love this - the seaweed releases the saltiness of the sea onto your plate.
 Packed with nutrients, omega oils and all-round goodness, this is definitely gut-friendly superfood.
 You can replace the quinoa with noodles, rice or udon noodles if you prefer.

 Time: approx. 20 min active, 35-40 min total.
 Makes 2 servings.
-Average £/serving: £10.00 Freezes well without the egg
+Average £/serving: £10.00 Freezes well without the egg.

 What you get:

 ½ cup of cooked quinoa

 1 small lime, slice

 1 boiled egg per person

 Start by cooking the quinoa.
 My preferred ratio is 1 cup of (unsoaked) quinoa to 3 cups of water, (if you pre-soaked them, less water is needed).
 Add the necessary amount of water and salt.
 Bring to the boil, then reduce to simmer and cook for about 10-15 minutes covered, until the grain is tender and the water has been absorbed.
 Remove from the heat, let sit for five minutes covered, then fluff with a fork.